Basil, apple, sage and spearmint;

 A little mint history

 The aromatic presence of the mint family have be pleasing our senses for centuries.
-Mints (mentha) are a part of the lamiaceae or labiatae family–which isn’t a small family.
+Mints (mentha) are a part of the lamiaceae or labiatae family, which is a very large family.
 It includes many of our favorite culinary herbs like basil, rosemary, oregano, sage and penny royal.
-Honestly, there is a bit of debate in the horticulture world as to what clearly defines the mint family, but most recognize that there at least 25 species of mints and countless hybrids including the fun stuff like pineapple, ginger and chocolate mint.
+Honestly, there is a bit of debate in the horticulture world as to where the mint family begins and ends, and what clearly defines a mint.
+However most herbalists and gardners recognize that there at least 25 species of mints and countless hybrids including the fun stuff like pineapple, ginger and chocolate mint.

 We can track mint’s usage all the way back to Pliny the Elder in the 1st Century for the Europeans.
 It was used in religious and spiritual ceremonies, to aid digestion, to cleanse the breath and to relieve muscle aches and pains.
 The Chinese have been using the mint (bo he) for nearly 5,000 years and it holds starring roles in the treatment of colds, bronchial and sinus congestion, digestion and the treatment of Liver patterns and headaches.